-Important: Read safety instructions thoroughly and follow the assembly directions and suggested safe practices before assembling, maintaining, or repairing the Alpha 70K TMA[®] system.
+Important: Read safety instructions thoroughly and follow the assembly directions and suggested safe practices before assembling, maintaining, or repairing the Alpha 70K TMA® system.
 Failure to follow this warning can result in serious injury or death to the worker and/or bystanders.
 It further compromises the acceptance of this system by the FHWA.
 Please keep these instructions for later use.
+They are intended for the individual who is experienced and skilled in the assembly of highway products which are specified and selected by the highway authority.
+These instructions and any attached drawings should be reviewed and studied thoroughly by a qualified individual who is skilled in interpreting them before the start of any assembly

-Warning: Ensure that all of the Alpha 70K TMA[®] system Warnings, Cautions, and Important Statements within the Alpha 70K TMA[®] Manual are completely followed.
+Warning: Ensure that all of the Alpha 70K TMA® system Warnings, Cautions, and Important Statements within the Alpha 70K TMA® Manual are completely followed.
 Failure to follow this warning could result in serious injury or death in the event of a collision.